StreetLamb/tribe/README.md

 [![API docs](./img/tribe-team-member-2.png)](https://github.com/StreetLamb/tribe)

-Navigate to the 'Chat' tab and ask your team a question.
+Go to the 'Chat' tab and send a question to your team to see how they respond.

 [![API docs](./img/tribe-team-chat.png)](https://github.com/StreetLamb/tribe)

-You have just created your first tribe!
+Congratulations!
+You’ve successfully built and communicated with your first multi-agent team on Tribe.

 ## Contribution